eps1lon/dom-accessibility-api/README.md

 ### browser (Chrome)

-136/144 of which 5 are due to missing whitespace.
+140/144

 ### jsdom

 <details>
-<summary>report 126/159 passing of which 16 are due `::before { content }`, 14 are accessible desc, 7 are pathological </summary>
+<summary>report 124/159 passing of which 16 are due `::before { content }`, 15 are accessible desc, 4 are pathological </summary>

 ```bash
   web-platform-tests